manju2089/pocapi/README.md

     * 2. Then run the command 'mvn spring-boot:run'
     * 3. Access the applicationRequest by hitting the url to land on the game test page http://localhost:8080/generateReport?username=manju&password=manju
+    * Username and password are configurable in application.properties